Nucleon form factors in $N_f=2+1$ lattice QCD at the physical point : finite lattice spacing effect on the root-mean-square radii: Numerical results II: Test for the axial Ward--Takahashi identity

-where the $O(a)$ correction yields a linear dependence of $q^2$.
-Recall that $m_{\mathrm{PCAC}}^{\mathrm{nucl}}$ coincides $m_{\mathrm{PCAC}}^{\mathrm{pion}}$ within statistical precision in the low-$q^2$ region as shown in Fig.~\ref{fig:mcomp_qdep}.
+for the ground state contribution since the point sink of the pion two-point correlation function is projected onto zero three momentum.
+On the other hand, $m_{\mathrm{PCAC}}^{\mathrm{nucl}}$ does not receive the $O(a)$ correction at zero momentum transfer, though Eq.~(\ref{eq:m_awti_pcac}) can be used only when the momentum transfer is finite.
+The quark mass is modified by the presence of the improvement term as

+where the $O(a)$ correction is proportional to the square of momentum transfer $q^2$ and then vanishes in the limit of $q^2=0$.
+Recall that $m_{\mathrm{PCAC}}^{\mathrm{nucl}}$ and $m_{\mathrm{PCAC}}^{\mathrm{pion}}$ are supposed to be identical in the continuum limit.
+In other words, a difference observed on the lattice can be attributed to lattice discretization errors.
+However as shown in Fig.~\ref{fig:mcomp_qdep}, $m_{\mathrm{PCAC}}^{\mathrm{nucl}}$ coincides $m_{\mathrm{PCAC}}^{\mathrm{pion}}$ within statistical precision without the $O(a)$-improvement over a wide range of $q^2$ $(0.78<q^2/m_{\pi}^2<6.08)$.
 Therefore, our finding indicates that the value of $c_A$ is likely to be nearly zero at the $O(10^{-2})$ level in lattice units.
 This suggests that the effect of $O(a)$-improvement of the axial-vector current is negligibly small in our calculations performed at very low $q^2$, and does not change the result of the axial radius.

 The second check is made by comparing $m_{\mathrm{GGT}}^{\mathrm{nucl}}$ defined in Eq.~(\ref{eq:m_awti_ggt}) with either $m_{\mathrm{PCAC}}^{\mathrm{pion}}$ or $m_{\mathrm{PCAC}}^{\mathrm{nucl}}$.
 Recall that $m_{\mathrm{GGT}}^{\mathrm{nucl}}$ requires isolating the ground-state contribution from the excited-state contributions in determining the three form factors $F_A(q^2)$, $F_P(q^2)$ and $\widetilde{G}_P(q^2)$.
 Therefore, if $m_{\mathrm{GGT}}^{\mathrm{nucl}}$ coincides the bare quark mass associated with the PCAC relation, the ground state dominance is successfully achieved in determination of $F_A(q^2)$, $F_P(q^2)$ and $\widetilde{G}_P(q^2)$.
 This is simply because the GGT relation is derived from the axial WT identity in terms of the nucleon matrix elements, not the nucleon three-point functions.